 Our clinical hands-on experiences will help you learn how to become an athletic training and connect what you learn in class to the real world.
 With exposure to a variety of people and settings, you will start with shorter rotations and transition into more full-time experiences as you move through the program.
 You will work with our program's excellent preceptors at locations like high schools, colleges, physician offices and military installations.

 The Master of Science in Athletic Training (MSAT) professional program at UCCS is committed to high quality education through team teaching by experienced faculty, hands-on clinical experiences with skilled preceptors across diverse clinical sites, and high-impact learning opportunities.
 The MSAT became the first graduate athletic training program in Colorado when it was awarded CAATE accreditation in Spring 2020.
-The MSAT program will move into our unique learning environment opening Fall 2020 in the 100,000 square-foot Hybl Sports Medicine & Performance Center.
+The MSAT program moved into our unique learning environment in Fall 2020 in the 100,000 square-foot Hybl Sports Medicine & Performance Center.